All Episodes

 It's not funny.

-Senate plan, Republican plan, is to just you know go ahead and vote for everything those idiots in the House voted for and get it done so that the conference committee between the House and the Senate can get to work and send a bill up to the president, which would be pretty much what the House bill was, and so we can veto it.
+The Senate plan, Republican plan, is to just go ahead and vote for everything those idiots in the House voted for and get it done so that the conference committee between the House and the Senate can get to work and send a bill up to the president, which would be pretty much what the House bill was, and so we can veto it.

 It's a great opportunity here.